alpenlabs/Technical-Whitepaper/ZK Rollup on Bitcoin Technical Whitepaper v085.md

 In a rollup, the entire accounts tree is stored in the L2 System whereas just the Merkle root is stored in L1 protocol as a commitment to the latest state of the tree.
 This approach is preferred as it is typically expensive to store data on the base layer.
 With just the root hash, L1 contract is able to verify the existence of account data provided by any user, given a Merkle proof for the account.

-There are different types of Merkle trees.
-Two notable ones are Sparse Merkle Tree (SMT) and Merkle Mountain Range (MMR).
-SMT is a fixed-sized Merkle tree in which each leaf is initialized with a fixed initial value, usually the hash of zeros.
-When data becomes available, it can be hashed and placed at any leaf.
-On the other hand, MMR is dynamically constructed as data becomes available, so a new leaf always gets constructed adjacent to the previous leaf.
-Each variant has different properties and can be chosen according to the design requirements.

 ### 3.2.2 Merkle Proof

 Merkle proof is a way to prove the existence of a leaf in a Merkle tree without revealing or searching for the entire tree.
 Specifically, a Merkle proof is a list of hashes of appropriate nodes in the tree such that the root hash can be constructed from that list of hashes along with the leaf data.
 Such hashes are also called co-hashes.